 Residential hospice provides comfort, care and compassion at the end of life in a non-institutional setting.
-Governments around the world, including in Ontario, recognize the value of providing quality end-of-life care as part of the continuum of health-care services and with that recognition in mind, Durham Region Hospice is committed to building residential hospice in Clarington (five beds) and Whitby (10 beds), enabling Durham Region to help serve approximately 200 to 300 residents and their families per year.
+Governments around the world, including in Ontario, recognize the value of providing quality end-of-life care as part of the continuum of health-care services and with that recognition in mind, Durham Region Hospice is committed to building residential hospice in Clarington (nine beds) and Whitby (10 beds), enabling Durham Region to help serve approximately 200 to 300 residents and their families per year.

 The numbers speak for themselves – there is an undeniable need for residential hospice care in our community.